Ayhuuu/Fud-Reverse-Shell/README.md

 nc64.exe -nvlp `Your Port`

-» if you want to exe js code first Install [Node.js](https://nodejs.org/en/download/)
+» if you want to js to exe first Install [Node.js](https://nodejs.org/en/download/)

 » to make exe from js